o1-labs/rfcs/00xx-vinegar.md

    - In practice this requires also making sure that some datatypes are hashed/passed correctly.
 Expect a lot of small details.
 1. Build the `VinegarStep` circuit.
 1. Test how two Vinegar circuits work together in a rust test, that is that `VinegarStep` accepts target proof and `VinegarWrap` accepts `VinegarStep`.
 Use the stub target prove system written before.
-1. Test Vinegar with actual pickles and stub target prover.
+1. Test Vinegar with actual Pickles and stub target prover.
-1. Test Vinegar with actual pickles and actual target prover if the latter is available.
+1. Test Vinegar with actual Pickles and actual target prover if the latter is available.

 ## Test plan and functional requirements

 See the development plan before.
 For the final project the requirements are as follows:
-1. Goals and objectives: Vinegar must be able to correctly consume a target proof system in a way that is pickles-compatible and secure.
+1. Goals and objectives: Vinegar must be able to correctly consume a target proof system in a way that is Pickles-compatible and secure.
 2. Testing approach:
-   - Incremental strategy as explained before: creating a stub prover, testing parts of the circuit separately, then two circuits together within `proof-systems`, then testing Vinegar against actual `mina` pickles implementation.
+   - Incremental strategy as explained before: creating a stub prover, testing parts of the circuit separately, then two circuits together within `proof-systems`, then testing Vinegar against actual `mina` Pickles implementation.
 3. Testing scope: incremental, as explained before.
 4. Testing requirements: only correctness testing to start with.
-The security argument of Vinegar will probably be very similar to the security argument of pickles.
+The security argument of Vinegar will probably be very similar to the security argument of Pickles.
 The PRs during the development process must be reviewed as usual.
-5. Testing resources: stub target proof model, pickles implementation, potentially zkVM implementation if available.
+5. Testing resources: stub target proof model, Pickles implementation, potentially zkVM implementation if available.

 <!--
 1. Testing goals and objectives: